rpoole444/ArtistArchive-BE/README.md

 - Successfully built a full stack app!
 - successfully organized our BE architecture to run efficiently and for devs to easily understand!
 - Creating a fresh custom backend and then manipulating the data using React was a learning curve, but ultimately it was super cool to build a full stack app!
-- After creating our first two databases, we added a third (top100) and this process was interesting, inthat we had to navigate a new table in code that had already been working, instead of a clean slate.
-It was a little bit of a struggle, but ultimately we were successful
-- We would have liked to further this app by beautfying the recommendation page, and cleaning up the functionality on the FE otherwise, the Backend is complete!

 ## Authors